 If you suffer hair loss, facial hair (hirsutism), or acne, then you know all about androgen excess.
 Androgen means “male-hormone”, and your doctor may have gone so far as to test you for testosterone and other androgens.
-Or she may not have bothered to test, and simply diagnosed you based on symptoms.
+Or she may not have bothered to test, but simply made a diagnose from symptoms.
 Either way, she probably prescribed an androgen-suppressing drug such as spironolactone.

-But let’s think this through a bit more.
+But let’s think this through.
 Why do you have androgen excess?
 What else can you do about it?

 Are you taking a “testosterone-like” birth control?
 Read the label.